Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

-# Introduction to Swift with Games
+# Introduction to Swift

 ## Course Description

-We will be learning the fundamentals of the Swift, by cloning and building our very own iOS game.
+This class covers the foundations of the Swift programming language.
+Students learn key concepts including variables, constants, keywords, constructs, data types, Object Oriented Principles, and how to debug in Swift.
+We will build games in Swift to learn core concepts in mobile development.

 ## Course Specifics